luxeon/user-service-demo/README.md

 *   **Repository Layer (`@Repository`)**: The data access layer, responsible for all communication with the database.
 It uses Spring Data JPA to provide an abstraction over database interactions.

+## Configuration Management

+The application's configuration is managed through YAML files located in `src/main/resources/`.

+*   **`application.yml`**: Contains the base configuration for all environments.
+*   **`application-local.yml`**: Provides environment-specific overrides for local development.
+It is activated by the `local` Spring profile and includes settings like the database connection details for the local Docker container.

+## Database Migrations

+Database schema changes are managed using [Flyway](https://flywaydb.org/).

+*   Migration scripts are located in `src/main/resources/db/migration/`.
+*   Each script is versioned (e.g., `V1__...`, `V2__...`).
+*   Flyway automatically applies pending migrations on application startup, ensuring the database schema is always up-to-date.

+## Testing

+The project has a comprehensive testing strategy focused on integration testing the API layer.

+### Integration Testing

+Integration tests are located in `src/test/java/` and use the custom `@IntegrationTest` annotation, which configures the Spring TestContext framework.

+Key features of the testing setup include:

+*   **Testcontainers**: For database tests, [Testcontainers](https://www.testcontainers.org/) is used to spin up a PostgreSQL container on-the-fly.
+This ensures that tests run against a clean, consistent, and isolated database instance every time.
+The configuration can be found in `TestcontainersConfiguration.java`.

+*   **MockMvc**: The Spring MockMvc framework is used to perform requests to the REST controllers and validate responses without needing to run a full HTTP server.

+*   **Test Data Management**:
+    *   **SQL Scripts**: Test data is managed using SQL scripts located in `src/test/resources/db/`.
+The `@Sql` annotation is used in test methods to insert data before a test runs and clean it up afterward.
+    *   **JSON Fixtures**: Request and response payloads for MockMvc tests are stored as JSON files in `src/test/resources/fixture/`.
+This keeps the test code clean and separates test data from test logic.
+Expected responses are compared against these fixture files.

 ## Assumptions

 ### Password Hashing